-If you asked me where is the best diving in the world, I would say Indonesia, the diving capital of the world!
+If you asked me where is the best diving in the world, I would say Indonesia every time, especially Raja Ampat, it's the diving capital of the world!
 If you’ve never been you are seriously missing out!
 With so many islands to choose from, you will be spoilt for choice!
+In this guide you'll find out how to get to Raja Ampat, the best time to go, what marine life you can see and all about my hilarious diving encounter with a Hollywood star!

 Raja Ampat is famous for its diverse scuba diving and truly spoiled me as a diver!
 The moment I dived below the surface I knew I was hooked to this Indonesian paradise forever!